andereld/progark/README.markdown

 ```
 heroku git:remote -a fathomless-waters-2425
 ```
-### Workflow
-Our issue tracker is [Trello](https://trello.com/b/ih5ztWXn/progark).
-Gonna start on something new?

-1. Go to Trello and pick your task.
-If it's not there, you're gonna have to add it.
-Assign it to yourself, and move the card to "Doing"
-2. Start a new branch.
-Name should be server/client-name of card.
-3. Do your work.
-Use commits, write commit messages.
-4. Push your work
-4. Submit pull request for feature.
-Move card to done on Trello.

 ### Deployment
 Heroku expects applications to placed in the root directory of the Git